 - In the majority of incidents the police will take the lead in working with the media, by nominating a media spokesperson, setting up a media liaison point at the site of the emergency, and later, providing a media relations manager to co-ordinate press support, and if necessary, a media centre at a convenient location. - Spokespersons from the other agencies involved, able to speak with authority on their unit's activities, will liaise closely with the police media relations manager. - In certain circumstances, it may be more appropriate for another agency to lead, e.g. the Fire and Rescue service in a major fire, HM Coastguard in a maritime rescue incident, or Harbour or Local/National Authority in the case of oil pollution.
-The media centre will initially be established at the Harbour Offices under the management of the CEO. - As the emphasis in a developing situation shifts to the recovery phase, the overall lead could pass to the relevant local authority, which will then coordinate and manage the continuing media interest.
+The media centre will initially be established at the Harbour Offices under the management of the CEO. - As the emphasis in a developing situation shifts to the recovery phase, the overall lead could pass to the relevant local authority, which will then co-ordinate and manage the continuing media interest. - For Direct targeting of fisherman, information can be fed through Southern inshore fisheries media and informing channels.